© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Clennell Street palisaded settlement is a scheduled monument protected by Historic England under reference 1008272.
 View the official record →

-Clennell Street palisaded settlement is a prehistoric fortified enclosure located in Northumberland in the English border country.
+Clennell Street palisaded settlement is a prehistoric fortified settlement located in the Cheviot Hills of Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008272.

 Clennell Street palisaded settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008272.